paulelliott/fabrication/README.markdown

     end

 Setting the :from option will inherit the class and all the attributes from the named Fabricator.
 Even if you haven't defined a :company Fabricator yet, it will still work as long as it references an actual class name.

+### Contributing ###

+I (paulelliott) am actively maintaining this project.
+If you would like contribute, please fork the project, make your changes on a feature branch, and submit a pull request.

+To run rake successfully:

+1) Clone the project
+2) Install mongodb and sqlite3
+3) Install bundler
+4) Run `bundle install` from the project root
+5) Run `rake` and the test suite should be all green!